Welcome to Whistler.

-However we also have an overview of Whistler weather below, to help you plan for your trip.
+Here we have an overview of Whistler, to help you plan for your trip.
 This guide should help you pack the right clothing and bring the correct equipment.

 Whistler Village Weather

 The average temperature in the village is -5oC (22oF) but can vary from +5 oC to -20 oC in the winter.
 When enjoying the Village stroll make sure to wear warm clothing and accessories.
 A toque, scarf and gloves are a great way to stay warm while taking in the sights and shopping throughout the Village.
 Be aware when walking around, the changing temperatures often create ice and make it slippery.
 If you are going out for dinner or need a safe ride home at the end of the night it is a great idea to call a taxi.
 Also when walking around in your ski boots a pair of Cat Tracks clipped onto the sole of the boot will help stop you slipping over (they cost about $25 in-shop).